ddmee/donalmeecom/fastai.markdown

 23. What are IPython widgets?

+Ipython widgets are GUI elements that ipython support, that you can render inside a notebook.
+Jupypter started as ipython and then jupyter was spun off as a seperate project that just contain stuff for notebooks. https://en.wikipedia.org/wiki/IPython

 24. When might you want to use CPU for deployment?
 When might GPU be better?

+Renting CPUs is typically less expensive that GPU in today's cloud market.
+When the model is trained, to actually run a single inference on it, does not require lots of simultaneous calculations that GPUs are so good at.
+So you really don't need a GPU to gets interferences efficiently from the model.
+GPUs may help if your service is recieving enough requests that you can batch the inferencing up.
+But obviously there's some latency issues to deal with around batch timing constraints, so a user isn't waiting too long to get a response if there are not enough simultaneous requests.

 25. What are the downsides of deploying your app to a server, instead of to a client (or edge) device such as a phone or PC?

+Deploying to a server requires network connections and incurs a network latency cost.
+There's also more potential for denial of service issues either by malicious activity, bugs or not enough server scaling to meet demand.

 26. What are three examples of problems that could occur when rolling out a bear warning system in practice?

 27. What is "out-of-domain data"?

+That's data that you run inferences on that your model hasn't seen before.
+Like for example, the teddy-bear versus real bear detection, then we throw a banana at it.
+That's out of domain data, it's never seen it.
+The banana may be obviously out of domain, but there may be more subtle out-of-domain, like perhaps a teddy-bear that only has one ear, or rather than a bear, we show it a cub, or perhaps the bear is behind a bush, etc.

 28. What is "domain shift"?

+Domain shift is when the population changes.
+So lets say, we've trained the model on a representative and good non-bias sample of the population in year one.
+We then run inferences on it for three years, and everything is going well.
+But in the fourth year, the population begins to change - there is a domain shift - and now the model is making predictions on old data, and we'd need to retrain it.

 29. What are the three steps in the deployment process?